sawan22071995/notes/docs/DevOps/DevOps+Cloud+Interview+QA.md

 # DevOps & Cloud & Python Basic & Interview & QA

+##### Q. How to deny traffic from specific IP for Aks pod?

+using NACL deny rule

+##### Q. How can you create private or public subnet?

+private : Adding routing table without internet gateway

+public  : Adding routing table with internet gateway

+##### Q. what is diffrence between default created NACL or user created NACL?

+default NACL            : all traffic allow user created NACL  : all traffic deny

+##### Q. How communicate two private instnace in two diffrent vpc?

+vpc peering

+##### Q. there is two vpc some of the IP are overlapping we need to make communication between instnace in 2 vpc?

+Not possible because we can't do peering if ip ranges overlap each other.

+##### Scenario 1:

+##### Instance1 and instance3 is in same region (California).
+Instance2 is in Mumbai region.
+Instance1 and instance2 is having same IPv4 range.
+So these two VPC1 and 2 are not possible to Peering connection.
+Cause is IP overlapping.
+And peering connection between  V1 and V3 & V2 and V3.
+For example instance1 IP is 172.16.0.0 and same IP address is for instance2.

+##### Q1.
+If two instances having same ip addresses instance1 and instance2.
+Then instance3 will connect whice intance?

+instance1,instance3 will conncet with instance1 because instance1 and instance3 is in same region.
+instnace1,it will connect with instnace having 'longest subnet mask entry'

+##### Q2.
+If VPC2 Is configured with Internet Getaway.
+And VPC2 is peering with VPC1.
+And obviously VPC2 instance is able to internet access.
+But VPC1 is not configured with internet Getaway.
+So VPC1 instance can access internet?

+No. VPC1 instance should not access internet directly.
+VPC1 instant only can connect VPC2 instant because peering configured with them.

+##### Q. you have 5 vpc and you want to communicate all these vpc with each other.
+How you will do it?

+Transit Gateway

+##### Q. How to access private ec2 with s3 bucket?

+vpc endpoint

+##### Q. with respect to cost which endpoint is cheaper gateway service type or interface service type?

+Gateway Service type vpc endpoint is cheaper than interface one.

 ##### Q. How can you access services or details with login through Azure Portal?

 - By using **Microsoft Graph API **